Alberta Condominium Property Act 101

 - Establishing, maintaining, and administering the capital reserve fund.

-- Preparing a report each fiscal year setting out the payments made into and out of the reserve fund and listing the depreciating property that was repaired or replaced during that year.
+- Preparing a report each fiscal year setting out the payments made into and out of the reserve fund and listing the depreciating property that was repaired or replaced during that year, as required by the Alberta Condominium Property Act.

 - Hiring and supervising employees and contractors, including a condominium manager or management company.